The iconic American road trip is generally a summer affair, thanks in part, to rock n’ roll, convertibles, and school vacations.

 -by Margie DQ of DQ Family Travel

-The South is a great place to take a winter road trip.
-Although snow and cold temperatures are possible, the weather usually stays rather mild.
-I would start the road trip in Atlanta, Georgia.
-Atlanta is a fantastic city to visit, dine, and explore.
-Visitors will enjoy the World of Coca-Cola, the Georgia Aquarium, Centennial Park, touring CNN Studios, and visiting the College Football Hall of Fame.
+Visitors to Atlanta will enjoy the World of Coca-Cola, the Georgia Aquarium, Centennial Park, touring CNN Studios, and visiting the College Football Hall of Fame.

 -by Halef of The Round the World Guys

-Florida has long been a winter destination for many Americans escaping the cold of the north.
-One of the best winter road trips in the State is the Florida Key stretch, starting in Homestead, south of Miami.
+Florida has long been a winter road trip destination for many Americans escaping the cold of the north.
+One of the best winter road trips in the USA is the Florida Key stretch, starting in Homestead, south of Miami.
 The ocean highway scenic journey to Key West takes about three hours from mainland Florida.

 Key Largo is the first stop in your Florida Keys road trip.
 Here, you can find some of the best scuba diving destinations in the USA, as well as several great restaurants and pubs to get you in the island mood.